-The Port Angeles School District is a host district for the North Olympic Peninsula Skill Center, a regional program designed to provide career and technical education opportunities to students in participating districts.
-The purpose of a skill center is to enhance the career and technical education course offerings among districts by avoiding unnecessary duplication of courses.
+During the year, the Port Angeles School District was a host district for the North Olympic Peninsula Skill Center, a regional program designed to provide career and technical education opportunities to students in participating districts.
+The purpose of the skill center was to enhance the career and technical education course offerings among districts by avoiding unnecessary duplication of courses.

 The North Olympic Peninsula Skill Center was created through an agreement of five member school districts and a local college.
-The Skill Center is governed by an administrative council, comprised of the superintendents, or their appointed representatives, of all member districts.
-The Skill Center administration is handled through a director, employed by the Port Angeles School District.
+The Skill Center was governed by an administrative council, comprised of the superintendents, or their appointed representatives, of all member districts.
+The Skill Center administration was handled through a director, employed by the Port Angeles School District.

-As host district, the Port Angeles School District has the following responsibilities:
+As host district, the Port Angeles School District had the following responsibilities: